-3.2.1.1 Using command script files
+3.2.1.2 Using command script files

 J-Link commander can also be used in script mode which allows the user to use J-Link commander for batch processing and without user interaction.
+Please do not confuse commander scripts with J-Link script files (please refer to J-Link script files on page 133 for more information about J-Link script files).
 When using J-Link commander in script mode, the path to a script file is passed to it.
 The syntax in the script file is the same as when using regular commands in J-Link commander (one line per command).

-JLink.exe C:\script.jlink
+JLink.exe -CommanderScript C:\CommanderScript.jlink

-Contents of script.jlink:
+Contents of CommanderScript.jlink:

+'''

+r

+h

-r h exec device = STM32F103ZE loadbin C:\firmware.bin,0x08000000
+exec device = STM32F103ZE

+loadbin C:\firmware.bin,0x08000000

+'''